Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GX2 should theoretically be a lot faster than the GeForce 8800 GT 1GB overall. (explain)
+Memory BandwidthTheoretically, the GeForce 9800 GX2 should be quite a bit faster than the GeForce 8800 GT 1GB overall. (explain)

-Texel RateThe GeForce 9800 GX2 will be much (more or less 129%) faster with regards to texture filtering than the GeForce 8800 GT 1GB. (explain)
+Texel RateThe GeForce 9800 GX2 should be a lot (approximately 129%) more effective at AF than the GeForce 8800 GT 1GB. (explain)

-Pixel RateThe GeForce 9800 GX2 will be a lot (more or less 100%) more effective at anti-aliasing than the GeForce 8800 GT 1GB, and also will be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce 9800 GX2 will be quite a bit (about 100%) more effective at AA than the GeForce 8800 GT 1GB, and also will be able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison